On generically non-reduced components of Hilbert schemes of smooth curves: Generically non-reduced components of the Hilbert scheme of smooth curves

-Using this result we can show the following theorem: \begin{thm} Let $X$ be a smooth degree $d$ surface, $\gamma \in H^{1,1}(X,\mb{Z})$ and $C$ be a smooth semi-regular curve in $X$.
+Using these results we can show the following theorem: \begin{thm} Let $X$ be a smooth degree $d$ surface, $\gamma \in H^{1,1}(X,\mb{Z})$ and $C$ be a smooth semi-regular curve in $X$.
 Assume that, $\gamma-[C]$ is a multiple of the class of the hyperplane section $H_X$, where $[C]$ is the cohomology class of $C$.
-Let $P'$ be the Hilbert polynomial of $C$.
-If $h^1(\mo_X(-C)(d))=0=h^0(\mo_X(-C)(d))$ and $\ov{\NL(\gamma)}$ is an irreducible generically non-reduced component of $\NL_d$ then there is an irreducible generically non-reduced component of $H_{P'}$ containing $C$ and parametrizing smooth curves in $\p3$. \end{thm}
+Let $P_0$ be the Hilbert polynomial of $C$.
+If $h^1(\mo_X(-C)(d))=0=h^0(\mo_X(-C)(d))$ and $\ov{\NL(\gamma)}$ is irreducible, generically non-reduced then there is an irreducible generically non-reduced component of $H_{P_0}$ containing $C$ parametrizing smooth curves in $\p3$ contained in a smooth surface of degree $d$ but not in any surface of smaller degree. \end{thm}

 \begin{proof} Since $\gamma-[C]$ is a multiple of the hyperplane section $H_X$, $\ov{\NL(\gamma)}$ is (scheme-theoretically) isomorphic to $\ov{\NL([C])}$.
 Hence, $\ov{\NL([C])}$ is generically non-reduced.